Richard Caswell: American Revolutionary War

 Caswell represented North Carolina in the Continental Congresses of 1774 and 1775.
-When the militia district of New Bern was formed on May 4, 1776; Caswell was appointed to command that minuteman region.
+When the New Bern District Minutemen was formed in September, 1775; Caswell was appointed to command that minuteman region.
 As such, he led the Provincial Congress' force at the Battle of Moore's Creek Bridge (1776).
 Soon after that, the Provincial Congress disbanded minuteman battalions in favor of militia.
 In 1780, he was commissioned major general of militia and state troops.
 At the Battle of Camden Court House in 1780, his troops fled after Virginia militia broke and ran in panic, exposing him to attack without greater defense, leaving the Continentals behind to suffer defeat.

 After his defeat at Camden Court House, Caswell returned home with an unnamed illness.
 In the meantime, the North Carolina General Assembly appointed William Smallwood of Maryland to the command of North Carolina's militia without informing Caswell, so he resigned on October 21, 1780.
 When Smallwood returned to Maryland in January 1781, the General Assembly once again appointed Caswell major general of militia, and he retained the position until the end of the American Revolution.